apache/incubator-knox/books/0.3.0/book_getting-started.md

     java -jar bin/ldap.jar conf &

-_On windows this command can be run in its own command windows instead of running it in the background via `&`.
+_On windows this command can be run in its own command window instead of running it in the background via `&`._

 There are a number of log messages of the form `Created null.` that can safely be ignored.
 Take note of the port on which it was started as this needs to match later configuration.

 ##### 3. Start the gateway server

+The gateway can be started in one of two ways depending upon your preferences.
+The first way is to start the gateway directly using the Java's java -jar command line.
+The script bin/gateway.sh can also be used to start the gateway.
+Both options are detailed below.

+###### Starting via Java

+This is the simplest way to start the gateway.
+Starting this way will result in all logging being written directly to standard output.

     java -jar bin/server.jar

-Take note of the port identified in the logging output as you will need this for accessing the gateway.

 The server will prompt you for the master secret (i.e. password).
 This secret is used to secure artifacts used by the gateway server for things like SSL and credential/password aliasing.